 The U.S. Federal Aviation Administration proposed to fine Boeing Co.
-(BA) $13.6 million, its second-largest penalty ever, for delays in telling airlines how to prevent fuel-tank explosions on 383 aircraft.
+(BA:US) $13.6 million, its second-largest penalty ever, for delays in telling airlines how to prevent fuel-tank explosions on 383 aircraft.

 Boeing was given a Dec.
 27, 2010, deadline to submit instructions on how to add explosion-prevention devices in its U.S.-registered 747 jumbo jets and 757 single-aisle planes, according an e-mailed statement today by the Federal Aviation Administration.
 The Chicago-based company missed the deadline for 747s by 301 days, and was 406 days late for 757s, according to the FAA release.